jDataView/jDataView/README.md

 Extended Specification
 ---------------------------------
+Addition of a littleEndian argument to the constructor.
+It will be the default value of the getters if their littleEndian value is undefined.

+* **jDataView**(buffer, offset, length, littleEndian=true)

 The byteOffset parameter is now optional.
 If you omit it, it will read right after the latest read offset.
 You can interact with the internal pointer with those two functions.

 * **seek**(byteOffset)